apache/druid/docs/content/design/index.md

 - Pruning which segments are accessed for each query.
 - Within each segment, using indexes to identify which rows must be accessed.
 - Within each segment, only reading the specific rows and columns that are relevant to a particular query.

-# External Dependencies

-## Deep storage

-Druid uses deep storage only as a backup of your data and as a way to transfer data in the background between Druid processes.
-To respond to queries, Historical processes do not read from deep storage, but instead read pre-fetched segments from their local disks before any queries are served.
-This means that Druid never needs to access deep storage during a query, helping it offer the best query latencies possible.
-It also means that you must have enough disk space both in deep storage and across your Historical processes for the data you plan to load.

-For more details, please see [Deep storage dependency](../dependencies/deep-storage.html).

-## Metadata storage

-The metadata storage holds various system metadata such as segment availability information and task information.

-For more details, please see [Metadata storage dependency](../dependencies/metadata-storage.html)

-## Zookeeper

-Druid uses [ZooKeeper](http://zookeeper.apache.org/) (ZK) for management of current cluster state.

-For more details, please see [Zookeeper dependency](../dependencies/zookeeper.html).